PavloVovnyuk/topGear/README.md

 # topGear
-this is an app created by and Dmytro Martyniuk and Pavlo Vovnyuk :)
+this is an app created by Dmytro Martyniuk and Pavlo Vovnyuk :)